-&lt;sup>115 Enterprise control system integration "Purdue Reference Architecture CIM for manufacturing": https://webstore.iec.ch/webstore/webstore.nsf/mysearchajax?Openform&key=iec%2062264&sorting=&start=1&onglet=1
+&lt;sup>116 Enterprise control system integration "Purdue Reference Architecture CIM for manufacturing": https://webstore.iec.ch/webstore/webstore.nsf/mysearchajax?Openform&key=iec%2062264&sorting=&start=1&onglet=1 electricity.
+The domains roughly correspond to NIST Conceptual Domains.
+The details for domains and zones for each component layer depend on the level of architecture.
+Details for each plane are still under discussion and development.
+However, Figure 5-4 depicts the proposed detail for each plane.
+In this diagram, for each plane, "domains" is the horizontal axis and "zones" is the vertical axis.

 Figure 5-4.
-Architecture layers and iteration levels
+Architecture Layers and Iteration Levels